SimonBlancoE/Advent-of-Code-2022-Python-/Day9/notes.md

 ## Process movement
 - Head movement ✅
-  - Follow the instruction as a whole step ✅
+  - Follow the instruction as a whole step ❌
+  - Register the movement step by step ✅
 - Tail movement
   - Check head position
     - It is in the same row/column